MarcoWorms/WormyJs/README.md

 *spherical GameObjects will be drawn based on centerX and centerY of it's boundingBox

 ### How to use the Engine:
-You should override: initialize(), update() and draw()
+- You should override: initialize(), update() and draw()
--Initialize your GameObjects in "initialize()"
+- Initialize your GameObjects in "initialize()"
--"update()" runs 60 times/s, use deltaTime modifier for framerate independency.
+- "update()" runs 60 times/s, use deltaTime modifier for framerate independency.
 Use this for your game logic.
--"draw()" is called right after update.
+- "draw()" is called right after update.
 Use this for drawing your GameObjects
+- Use "this.drawText()" to draw text
+- this.keysDown contains user input

 *both background and default drawing colors can be set at "clearCanvas()" method on the Engine object.